adarnimrod/nginx/README.rst

 #####

 Install Nginx with common minimal configuration.
 Just package installation, create configuration directories and copy templates (if any).
-The rest is up whoever uses the role.
+Configuration templates can be placed inside :code:`templates/nginx.conf.d/` and server templates inside :code:`templates/nginx.sites-enabled/` either inside the role or relative to the playbook.

 Requirements
 ------------

 - `Ansible 2.0 or later <https://www.ansible.com/>`_.
 - `OpenBSD <http://www.openbsd.org/>`_ or `Debian <http://www.debian.org/>`_
-  (OpenBSD 5.9 and Debian Jessie are tested, other versions or derivative should also work).
+  (OpenBSD 5.9 and Debian Jessie are tested, other versions or derivatives should also work).

 Role Variables
 --------------